OceanDynamicsUConn/GroupManual/README.md

 **If you are being harassed, notice that someone else is being harassed, or have any concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group members are able to do their best work and achieve their potential.
+Rocha wants commits to nurturing healthy and intellectually stimulating work place, where all group members are able to do their best work and achieve their potential.
 This requires that we all respect the different opinions and personalities and learning styles of our fellow group members.
+While we do not tolerate any form of harassment, we strongly encourage good-faith disagreement and healthy skepticism––the lifeblood of science.
+Group members should be mindful, however, that how others perceive our opinions and actions depends heavily on their background.
+Without being tolerant with the intolerant, we should cut each other some slack, educate each other and build a better community.

 ## Work hard